IAMSSROBINSON/ls-js101/02_small_programs/03_pseudocode/pseudocode.md

 Programming language agnostic description / instructions for attempting to solve a problem (this can be considered part of the 'PEDAC' process for solving problems, inclusive of the Data Structures & Algorithms sections).

+Informal pseudocode is a relaxed talk through of the logical instructions required to solve the problem.

+Formal pseudocode takes into consideration the below keywords and makes use of concrete commands and even variable naming and a step closer to solving the problem with code.

 <br>

 ## Descriptive keywords